hmbaghdassarian/human_me/docs/install.md

 If SOLVER_PATH is not specified, it defaults to path/to/human_me/solver.

+---

-Alternatively, instead of using make, you can set up qminos manually.
-This will require getting qminos working with solvemepy.
+***Alternatively***, instead of using make, you can set up qminos manually as specified in the installation instructions for [solvemepy](https://github.com/SBRG/solvemepy).

+This will require getting both qminos and solvemepy.
 The solver parent directory specified above stores both qminos and solvemepy, but they do not need to be stored in the same directory.

+You can disregard the requirements that are delineated in solvmepy's README, with the exception of gfortran (#4).
+The remainder should have been appropriately installed with installation of human_me, if necessary.

 Ensure that all this is done with the virtual environment activated.

-⋅⋅⋅Step 2a: Untar the QMINOS solver and follow Step 1 of solveme installation guide:
+&emsp;i) Untar the QMINOS solver and follow Step 1 of solveme installation guide:

 ```console
 tar -xvf qminos.tar.gz #tar file from Prof. Michael Saunders